 Change element visibility by user login and capability

-You can choose if a row or module is visible or hidden, based on whether a user is logged in, logged out, or never (meaning the element is only visible to the person editing the page).
+You can choose if a row, column, or module is visible or hidden, based on whether a user is logged in, logged out, or never (meaning the element is only visible to the person editing the page).
 If you choose to show an element only when a user is logged in, you can also enter a capability the user must have.

 Here are some ways the Beaver Builder community has used the visibility feature: